Leo Radzihovsky: Career

-Radzihovsky started his academic career as an assistant professor of physics at CU Boulder in 1995, was promoted to associate professor in 2001 and then to Professor in 2003, and was awarded a title of professor of distinction in 2023.
-He served as a visiting scholar at Harvard, Weizmann Institute of Science in Rehovot, Israel, and Miller Professor at the University of California, Berkeley, DITP Professor at Leiden University, and is a frequent visiting researcher at the Kavli Institute for Theoretical Physics in Santa Barbara.
+Radzihovsky started his academic career as an assistant professor of physics at CU Boulder in 1995, was promoted to associate professor in 2001, and then to Professor in 2003, and was named a Professor of Distinction in 2023.

-At KITP he served as a member of the advisory board during 2013–2017, and its chair in 2015–2016.
-In 2000, he co-founded the Boulder School for Condensed Matter and Materials Physics, funded by the National Science Foundation, and has served as its director, annual organizer, and regular lecturer since then.
-Additionally, he has served as a Member at Large of the Executive Committee at APS from 2019 to 2022, and a member of the Oliver Buckley, Lars Onsager Prize (chair in 2009) and APS Fellow Committees.
-He has served as a member of the editorial board for the Annals of Physics (2001–2012) and on the board for the Annual Review of Condensed Matter Physics since 2015.
-As of 2025 he is the editor of the Annual Review of Condensed Matter Physics.
+Radzihovsky served as a member of the advisory board at the Kavli Institute for Theoretical Physics from 2013–2017 and as its chair from 2015–2016.
+He has served as a Member at Large of the Executive Committee at APS from 2019 to 2022.
+He has also served as a member of the editorial board for the Annals of Physics (2001–2012) and on the board for the Annual Review of Condensed Matter Physics since 2015.
+As of 2025, he is the editor of the Annual Review of Condensed Matter Physics.